-First, let us clarify that once a person pushes the payment button, their email travels through a digitally encrypted network of @Pay servers.
+First, let us clarify that once a person pushes the login or payment button, their email travels through a digitally encrypted network of @Pay servers.

-At the end of the day, these protocols are some of @Pay’s top priorities for making certain your donor network is protected through email authentication.
+At the end of the day, these protocols are some of @Pay’s top priorities for making certain your user network is protected through email authentication.

-For nonprofits looking to add an extra layer to their online security, two-factor authentication is another reputable password alternative to consider.
+For corporations and organizations looking to add an extra layer to their online security, two-factor authentication is another reputable password alternative to consider.

 How Two-Factor Authentication Works

-Your donors’ payment information may be highly-classified, but with only one round of usernames or passwords to log in, a competent hacker can break into your donation system with little to no effort.
+Your users’ sensitive information may be highly-classified, but with only one round of usernames or passwords to log in, a competent hacker can compromise a users’ account with little to no effort.

 Two-factor authentication was created in response to this unstable security system in favor of having users identify themselves in two separate ways when accessing a device or service.
 This extra defense not only stops fraudulent behavior in the moment, but the additional work also deters criminals from even trying in the first place.

-These added security layers can take many forms depending on your nonprofit’s security standards and preferences, but some of the more common types of two-factor authentication include:
+These added security layers can take many forms depending on your company’s security standards and preferences, but some of the more common types of two-factor authentication include: